yxuanzh/yxuanzh.github.io/mllm/index.md

 Encoder: ViT

-LLaVA doesn't have image generation capability so strictly speaking it's not a omni mutli-modal model.
+LLaVA doesn't have image generation capability so strictly speaking it's not an omni mutli-modal model.

 ![fig8](image8.jpg)